-Your GP or the Hospital Doctor must refer you to the Community Palliative Care Team.
+- Your GP or hospital Doctor will refer you to the Community Palliative Care Team

 For 22 years Daughterly Care’s experienced and professional Caregivers have provided the Palliative and End of Life care for our Live In Care clients, so we have vast experience in this specialised field.

 Palliative Care is a journey that is so much more than satisfying the nursing needs of the client.
 It’s about caring for the mind, spirit and body of the client.
 It’s also about supporting the Elder’s family.
 Our role is to be sensitive and supportive to the client and the family in a way that is emotionally intelligent and practically helpful.
 We know it is a very sensitive time, full of emotion and therefore an extremely tiring time for family, even when they are not providing the ‘hands on’ care.

 “It’s a big effort, given willingly, from a place of great love and respect …and a journey that families always say they were pleased they gave to their partner, parent or friend.”